codingwithmagga/my_learnings/README.md

 ### Notes Export
 Some of the notes were exported from [Remnote](https://www.remnote.com/) as **HTML** and **Markdown** files.
 The Markdown files can be re-imported into Remnote or other note-taking apps if needed.

 **However**, I encourage taking your own notes rather than relying solely on these exports.
-The process of summarizing and rewriting information is a crucial part of the learning process!  s
+The process of summarizing and rewriting information is a crucial part of the learning process!

 ## Building the Code